A. Patron registration

 4. Other persons not meeting the above criteria may register for a one-year card for a fee of $20.

-5. At the time of initial registration, each patron may check out a maximum of two items.
+5. At the time of initial registration, each patron may check out a maximum of five items.

 6. Library cards may be renewed as long as registration information is still on file with the library.
 If a card has expired and registration information is no longer on file, registration will follow procedures for new patrons.